ab180/go-swift-url/readme.md

 ## Develop

-1. Modify `checker.swift`
+1. Modify `checker.swift`.
-2. Run `./script/build.sh`
+2. Run `./script/build.sh`.
-    - If you add more functions, then you must add below line to `script/build.sh`
+    - If you add more functions, then you must add below line to `script/build.sh`.
     - `-Xlinker --export={FUNCTION_NAME} \`
-3. Modify `checker.go`
+3. Modify `checker.go`.
-4. Commit and push `checker.swift`, `checker.wasm`, `checker.go`
+4. Commit and push `checker.swift`, `checker.wasm`, `checker.go`.

 ### Requirement

 - <https://github.com/swiftwasm/swift>

-> Requirement is needed for development not for usage
+> Requirement is needed for development not for usage.